atharva-diwan/ME781_course_project_grp31/readme.md

 Link to download dataset: https://drive.google.com/uc?export=download&id=1EyZ8IBXhPrIkvLnjKaFVIAsAejbgTQHZ
 \
-Download and Unzip in the folder: AI_Matchmaking/big5_dataset
+Download and Unzip in the folder: big5_personality_dataset

 ## Data Visualization
-The code for visualizing the big 5 personality data is present inside the folder AI_Matchmaking/data_visualization
+The code for visualizing the big 5 personality data is present inside the folder data_visualization

 ## PCA for dimensionality reduction
-The code for applying principal component analysis to identify useful features in the data is present in the folder AI_Matchmaking/pca
+The code for applying principal component analysis to identify useful features in the data is present in the folder pca

 ## K-means Clustering
-The code to segregate the data points into clusters for classification according to the personality traits and identifying potential matches within the data is present in the folder AI_Matchmaking/k_means_clustering
+The code to segregate the data points into clusters for classification according to the personality traits and identifying potential matches within the data is present in the folder k_means_clustering

 To implement all the functionalities above check out the jupyter notebook 'roommate_matchmaking.ipynb' or run it on google colab: https://drive.google.com/file/d/1clRayqqzdkPopaMcJehP21NZKHZVpBAj/view?usp=sharing